poga/KubeScript/README.md

 ## Config

-To use kubescript, you need to add some settings to your `package.json`.
-Here's an example
+You need to add settings to your `package.json`.
+Here's an example:

 ```json
 {